 The claims arose from an incident in a Sydney Western suburbs shopping complex.
-Two plain-clothed police officers approached the plaintiffs at a café Without properly identifying themselves by name or station, the officers physically restrained both plaintiffs, and then searched their persons, phones and bags.
+Two plain-clothed police officers approached the plaintiffs at a café.
+Without properly identifying themselves by name or station, the officers physically restrained both plaintiffs, and then searched their persons, phones and bags.

-Believing that their liberty had been unlawfully deprived, the plaintiffs filed Statement of Claims in the NSW District Court.
+Consequently, believing that their liberty had been unlawfully deprived, the plaintiffs filed Statement of Claims in the NSW District Court.
 They were seeking civil compensation for:

 - trespass to their persons

 - and trespass to their property.

 CCTV footage shows police to be in the wrong

 The plaintiffs successfully obtained CCTV footage from the shopping complex.
 This corroborated their encounter with the plain-clothed policemen.

 In conclusion, they successfully resolved the claims on the basis of confidential settlement, and got significant compensation without the need for extended litigation.

 - NSW Police;

 - trespass to goods;